kylesuss/realtime-papa/README.md

 ## Socket Emit

-Right now, when the app receives an message from Redis, a message is sent to all connected sockets.
+Right now, when the app receives an message from Redis, a message is sent to all connected clients.
 For more advanced functionality, consider implementing a room or namespace so that you can specify which clients receive specific messages ([docs](http://socket.io/docs/rooms-and-namespaces/)).